jekyll/minima/_posts/2021-11-28-competitive-programming-setup.md

 ## Conclusion

 This is my competitive programming setup and I find it pretty efficient to use.
+I have been using this workflow for half a year.
+The most recent addition is the use of the Competitive Companion extension.
 I hope this inspires your setup.